-The ongoing uncertainty over breakfast is continuing to have an effect on the housing market in the UK, according to figures released recently.
-The Halifax have issued a report that has again highlighted slow growth, in fact the slowest growth in average house prices for more than six years.
+The ongoing uncertainty over brexit is continuing to have an effect on the housing market in the UK, according to figures released recently.
+Halifax have issued a report that has again highlighted slow growth, in fact the slowest growth in average house prices for more than six years.

 It should be noted that many experts had predicted an overall drop in house prices, but in fact there has been a small increase of 1.1%.
 Whether this is set to continue remains to be seen, of course, even if the whole Brexit situation is about to be reaching something approaching an endgame.

 While we may indeed be set to leave the EU in a few days, there’s no reason to assume that the economy will immediately stabilise.
 Uncertainty among both buyers and sellers in the housing sector could carry on for months or perhaps even years, although there are some experts who think the market will improve as soon as we know one way or the other how the future will look.